 There was a policy in place on the prevention, detection and response to abuse and proposed staff had received training.
-The person in charge, deputy team leader and area manager outlined the procedures they will follow should there be an allegation of abuse.
+An eLearning programme had also been developed to ensure that all staff had access to this training.
+The person in charge and regional manager outlined the procedures they will follow should there be an allegation of abuse.